What is eye fatigue?

 Uncorrected vision problems, such as nearsightedness, farsightedness, or astigmatism, can increase eye strain and contribute to eye fatigue.

-Reading for long periods without resting your eyes can also cause eye strain.
-This includes reading printed books, paper documents, or on-screen documents.
+Reading for long periods without resting your eyes can also cause eye fatigue.
+This includes reading printed books, paper documents, or documents on screen.

 Stress and lack of sleep

-Stress and lack of sleep can negatively affect the eyes, making them more prone to eye fatigue.
+Stress and lack of sleep can negatively affect your eyes, making them more prone to eye fatigue.

 [product=vsion-blend-b-life]